actonmass/actonmass.org/_issues/housing.md

 page_img: /img/issue-housing.jpg
 catchphrase: Massachusetts is facing a housing crisis.
 Rents are rising and communities lack the power to prevent displacement.
+text: We are facing a historic eviction crisis nationwide, but the systematic displacement of working class renters is not new.
+Massachusetts has been facing a housing crisis for a long time, as rents have gone up drastically making more and more neighborhoods unaffordable and pushing renters into displacement, financial instability, or homelessness.
+The Legislature has the ability to put an end to the crisis and empower municipalities to implement tools such as rent control on a local level.
 highlighted_bills:
   - end-home-rule
 failures_block_title: Massachusetts is failing to take action on Housing